system-pclub/GFuzz/README.md

 done
 export GO111MODULE=on
 ```
-More details can be found at [docker/builder/entrypoint.sh](docker/builder/entrypoint.sh).

-The recommended way are using benchmark/clone-repos.sh and benchmark/build.sh to always build correct instrumented test binary(feel free to comment out applications you are not interested in [docker/builder/entrypoint.sh](docker/builder/entrypoint.sh).
+For etcd and Docker, the recommended way is to use benchmark/clone-repos.sh and benchmark/build.sh to build tests firstly (feel free to comment out applications you are not interested in [docker/builder/entrypoint.sh](docker/builder/entrypoint.sh)), and

-And then use
+then to use the following command to do the fuzzing.

 ```bash
 $ ./scripts/fuzz-testbins.sh <testbin dir> <output dir> [optional flags for fuzzer]
 ```
-to trigger fuzzing.

-- gRPC, prometheus:
+For gRPC and prometheus, some testing settings need to be changed firstly.
-Details can be found at [docs/fuzz-trick.md](docs/fuzz-trick.md)
+Details can be found at [docs/fuzz-trick.md](docs/fuzz-trick.md).
-And then using
+Then, you can use the following command to run the fuzzing.

 ```bash
 $ ./scripts/fuzz-mount.sh <repository dir> <output dir> [optional flags for fuzzer]
 ```

-to trigger fuzzing.

 We compare GFuzz with GCatch in our evaluation.
 To check whether
 GCatch can detect a bug, please see instruction at section [Using GCatch to test GFuzz bugs](https://github.com/system-pclub/GFuzz#7-using-gcatch-to-test-gfuzz-bugs) below.